 - Our People

 - Student Achievements

 - Master of Arts in Sociology - Applied Social Research

 - Masters of Environmental Science/Studies

 - Master of Science in Mathematics

 - PhD in Education with a focus on Educational Sustainability

 The School of Graduate Studies operates on a trimester basis, with three terms defined as: Fall Term (September to December); Winter Term (January to April); and Spring/Summer Term (May to August).
 The academic year begins with a Fall Term followed by a Winter Term.
 In the following table, a year is based on three terms: fall, winter, spring/summer.
-Please note that only the Master of Education, Master of Environmental Science and Master of Environmental Studies graduate programs offer the flex-time completion option.
+Please note that only Master of Education, Master of Environmental Science/Studies (thesis route), Master of Science in Kinesiology, and Master of Science in Mathematics (thesis route) graduate programs offer the flex-time completion option.